Unit Group 4152

 A distinction must be drawn between social workers (as defined by this occupational group) and the members of theOrdre des travailleurs sociaux et des thérapeutes conjugaux et familiaux du Québec.
 Indeed, many social workers counted among the present occupation are not members of this corporation.
 For example, a high proportion of human relations officers and community organizers - who perform many of the same duties as social workers and who thus belong to the present occupation - are not members of the Ordre.

 This situation should change in the coming years, owing to the passage in 2009 of Bill 21 on modernization of professional practices in mental health and human relations.
 This legislation limits previously unregulated practices to corporation members.
 Thus, a large number of human relations officers and community organizers who do not belong to the Ordre can be expected to join in the medium term.
+Moreover, the number of members of the Ordre increased by over 30% in 2012-2013, an increase that the President of the Ordre ascribes to Act 21.

 Sources of employment